tritonmc/Triton/README.md

 Triton is still a premium plugin and if you're going to use it, it's advised that you purchase it from Spigot or Polymart, as stated above.
-However, you're still free to compile it yourself if you have the skills to do so.
+Nevertheless, you're still free to compile it yourself if you have the skills to do so.
 No support will be given to self-compiled versions.

 To compile, clone this repository and run the following command: